-Effective planning of mining operations is a critical factor that determines the successful operations of any underground mine.
-Setting the right sequence of mining development, ore extraction, and ground handling operations, optimal resource allocation, and risk management, are all an integral part of the planning process.
+Accurate planning of mining operations is critical to the successful operations of any underground mine.
+The sequence of mining development, ore extraction, ground handling operations, optimal resource allocation, and risk management, are all an integral part of the planning process.

-At any modern mine, the automation of mine planning is an essential component of information management in mine development.
-Today, there are over a dozen various software mining packages used across the mining industry.
-All of them include variations of underground mining planning modules as part of a general Mining Information Support System (MISS).
+The automation of mine planning is an essential component of information management in mine development.
+Today, various software mining packages are used across the mining industry – all include variations of underground mining planning modules as part of a general Mining Information Support System (MISS).

-Integration of planning methods into the corporate MISS is a sound approach since the effective optimization of mine planning is possible only inside a unified informational space.
-The latter includes regularly refined geological model, mine survey information, the configuration and the status of mining fleet and transportation equipment, economic indicators, etc.
+Integration of planning methods into the corporate MISS approach can optimize mine planning but only inside a unified informational space.
+A unified approach includes the consistently updated geological model, mine survey information, the configuration and status of mining fleet and transportation equipment, economic indicators, etc.

-Convenient intuitive graphical interface allows users to quickly visualize an ore extraction sequence, enables them to create alternative options for mining development plans, or helps them to simply modify or amend the plan.
-While creating a scenario, users are able to operate with the terminology and naming they’re used to in standard Gantt charts, and simply export the developed plans into MS Project.
+The intuitive graphical interface allows users to quickly visualize an ore extraction sequence, create alternative options for mining development plans, and assists with plan modification.
+Scenarios are created and exported into MS Project.

-Traditionally, mine planning is divided into long-term, medium-term and short-term plans.
-The following brief descriptions of planning logic can be effectively tailored to specific customer requests.
+Traditionally, mine planning is divided into long-term, medium-term, and short-term plans.
+The following brief descriptions of planning logic can be tailored to meet specific customer requirements.

-- The overall scope of work is determined according to the agreed annual mine production target for each structural mining unit.
-The scope of work to be fulfilled can be either entrusted to an expert or mining engineer, or automatically predetermined by automatic methods
+- The overall scope of work is determined according to the annual production target for each structural mining unit.
+The scope of work can be defined by a mining engineer or generated automatically.

-- All mining units are arranged into a tree-like “mining sequence” with simple to configure dependencies and predecessors.
-Ensuring checks and balances are in place to avoid moving forward with a mining phase before the previous phase of the project is complete
+- All mining units are arranged into a tree-like “mining sequence” with easily configurable dependencies and predecessors.
+This ensures that each phase is completed before initiating the next.

-- A mining engineer can control the mining start date for any structural unit, the allocation of mining fleet equipment to certain mining area or mine level, as well as the exact position and performance of each machine reflected across the planning system, shifting out the timing of all future phases which are dependent on the flected across the planning system, shifting out the timing of all future phases which are dependent on the completion of this structural unit, whether by logical sequence, or availability of resources
+- A mining engineer can control the mining start date for any structural unit, the allocation of mining fleet equipment to certain mining area or mine level, as well as the exact position and performance of each machine across the planning system, shifting out the timing of all future phases which are dependent on items across the planning system.
+This automatically shifts the timing of all future phases and dependencies.

-- The system dynamically compiles charts for total ore production during a certain period, and plots the effective utilization of mining equipment.
-Thus, when one changes the parameters of any mining operation, or shifts the date of commencement of mining for any structural unit, an operator immediately foresees how this change may impact on the whole plan
+- The system dynamically compiles charts for total ore production during a certain period and plots the effective utilization of mining equipment.
+When the parameters of any mining operation changes or the date of commencement of mining for any structural unit shifts, an operator can immediately see the impact on the entire plan.

 Medium-term and short-term planning

-- Planning is based on the topological model of the mine, and it takes into account the detailed models of mine workings, indicating the route for each continuous miner
+- Planning is based on the topological model of the mine, involving detailed models of mine workings and indicating the route for each continuous miner.

-- A mining engineer interactively moves continuous miner along mine workings, setting the beginning and the end of each task for particular machine
+- A mining engineer interactively moves a continuous miner along mine workings, setting the beginning and end of each task for a particular machine.

-- There is an option to set up various modes of operations for continuous miner and maintenance crew for each mine working
+- Customers can set up various modes of operations for continuous miners and maintenance crews for each mine working.

-- There is an option to introduce maintenance schedule for mining machines and for ground handling network, and hence to assess the downtime for mining and transport equipment
+- Options are available to introduce the maintenance schedule for mining machines and for the ground handling network, to assess the downtime for mining and transport equipment.

-- The duration of the tasks is automatically recalculated taking into account downtime and various mine development scenarios
+- The duration of the tasks is automatically recalculated considering downtime and various mine development scenarios.

-- The systems controls the capacity of the ground handling network and helps identify any bottlenecks
+- The system controls the capacity of the ground handling network and helps identify any bottlenecks.

-- The system always refers to the actual, regularly updated geological model for ore volume forecasts and for calculation of ore grade mined during each shift
+- The system always refers to the actual, regularly updated, geological model for ore volume forecasts and calculation of ore grade mined during each shift.